polie94/CV_FaceDetection/readme.md

 The main goal is to prepare a tool for the detection of faces in pictures, classification of emotions on the detected faces and lastly painting the face based on the emotion.
 Each emotion has its specific style.

-The data was downloaded from:
+The data was downloaded from: <br>
 faces ( only train and validation folders were uploaded to colab) : https://www.kaggle.com/datasets/sbaghbidi/human-faces-object-detection <br>
 emotions: https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset